 Films must be available for screening in MP4 format in English or with English language subtitles.
 Official selections will be screened at various venues and on dates set by IFF organizers from September through November 2019 in metro Washington DC and at educational events during the year.

 By submitting your film to IFF, you grant the Immigration Film Fest, at no charge, the right to view, show, advertise, and make internal copies, if necessary, for the evaluation, showing and other functions of the Festival's mission and for promotion of the Festival and its educational purposes.

 IFF may charge or accept donations for the viewing of the films at the Festival.
 All proceeds related to IFF’s promotion and showing of the films will be the property of IFF.

 IFF will issue letters or other forms of recognition to selected films, if requested, including acknowledgement of awards and prizes that may have been won, so the filmmaker may use it for further promotion and advertisement of the film.

-In 2018, the Immigration FilmFest focus is on women-centric films of immigration.
-Also films written, directed and produced by women are enthusiastically encouraged.
-The IFF will seek a cross section of various topics, nationalities, issues and other criteria in making a final selection.
+In 2019, the Immigration Film Fest focus is on the people, places and policies of United States borders, primarily with its southern border.
+The IFF also seeks a cross section of various topics, nationalities, issues and other criteria in making a final selection.
 Thus, a very worthwhile film may not be selected.
 We may consider a film that is not selected for future years.
 We encourage you to take the IFF into account on any new or on-going projects.
 If your film is selected for the festival, we may show a preview of your upcoming work, if it meets with the general objectives of the IFF.
 Pre and post film discussions and workshops are an integral part of our programming, the availability of filmmakers and persons associated with a film during the Festival may also be a selection factor.